qorix-group/process_description/process/process_areas/quality_management/quality_concept.rst

 includes tasks like platform process audit or feature contribution conformance checks which have to be planed to milestones or in a continuous manner.
 Only 100% compliant work products / releases will be formally delivered to the community.

 Every person who contributes shall be trained according to Quality aspects.
-The committers will ensure the Quality by following the workflows defined in the process areas and by producing the required work products.
-The Quality Manager / Technical Lead for Platform Process Audit approves it.
-Thus the independence between the Project and the Quality is ensured.
+The committers will help to ensure the Quality by following the workflows which are defined in the different process areas.
+The Quality Manager is responsible for the Quality related workflows.
+The Quality Manager shall be independent from the development organisation with a escalation to the Project Lead Circle and the Technical Lead Circle.